spookytf/stf-scrape_tf2ez-pybuy/README.md

 This is a Python-based scraper for purchasing undervalued items on tf2easy.com.
 The application is designed to communicate with stf-scrape_tf2ez using rabbitmq.

+> Written by @Osc44r on GitHub, software developer at [**SpookyTF**](https://spooky.tf/)

 ## Prerequisites

 To use stf-scrape_tf2ez-pybuy, you must have the following:

 - Python 3.7 or higher
 - An active account on tf2easy.com
+- A rabbitmq instance to connect to
-- A pika broker running with username and password
+- A user on that instance with username and password

 ## Installation